Stunning diamonds and exquisite designs by Van Cleef & Arpels among top lots

 Jean Ghika, Director of the Jewellery Department for the UK and Europe said "Van Cleef & Arpels have a long tradition of expertise and it is clear to see why their designs attracted the great and the good.
 It is a pleasure to offer such striking examples of their designs, especially the unusual art deco pearl, diamond and emerald brooch and the Burmese ruby and diamond ring and bracelet.
 High quality pieces like this are much sought-after."

 Among the rarest pieces in the sale is a Spanish Colonial gold, enamel and gem-set pendant from the 17th Century, estimated at £60,000 - 80,000.
 It is an extremely unusual item which has never been seen on the auction market before, and has been owned by the same family since the early 19th Century.
 A rare survivor from the 17th Century, this pendant exemplifies the intricate designs of this period, which were both valuable and highly fashionable.

 South American species of parrot were an exotic and valuable commodity and live birds were frequently traded for high prices to wealthy Spaniards in Madrid.
-The fascination with these exotic creatures led Spanish Colonial jewelers to translate the image into contemporary jewelry designs, and by the late 16th Century the parrot came to typify Spanish jewelry design.
+The fascination with these exotic creatures led Spanish Colonial jewellers to translate the image into contemporary jewellery designs, and by the late 16th Century the parrot came to typify Spanish jewellery design.
 It is likely that the stunning example on offer, which includes cabochon emeralds and rubies, was created in South or Central America, where cabochon jewels were more commonly used than faceted stones.